 In this way, catagen doesn’t play a direct role in hair loss, but it is part of the overall process.

-Hair loss can happen at any stage in the hair cycle, though the two stages where hair loss is most likely to occur is catagen (the transitional phase) and telogen (the resting phase).
+Hair loss can happen at any stage in the hair cycle, though the two stages where shedding is most likely to occur is catagen (the transitional phase) and telogen (the resting phase).

 This is because the hair is less firmly held in place by the follicle, and instead the hair is beginning to keratinize.

-Fortunately, you can protect your hair from loss and excessive shedding using a variety of natural treatment methods, including oils and extracts, massage, and microneedling.
+Fortunately, you can protect your hair from thinning using a variety of natural treatment methods, including oils and extracts, massage, and microneedling.
 All of these methods combined can provide you with excellent results.

 Are you not sure whether you’re suffering from excessive hair loss, or if the hair fall you’re experiencing is just a natural part of the hair cycle?
 Take the quiz below to find out!